merlinofcha0s/les-castors/readme.md

 - Account in Cloudinary (http://cloudinary.com/)
 - Key for Recaptcha 2 (https://www.google.com/recaptcha/admin)

-I have embedded the Wildfly already configured in the runtime folder
+You'll find the "standalone.xml" for the Wildfly configuration in the runtime folder.

 ## Build the application
 `mvn clean install`